tsleung/reactive-docgen/detailed-setup.md

 ## Step-by-Step Guide

-### 0. Install Python and pip (Primarily for macOS)
+### 0. Install Python, pip, and Git (Primarily for macOS)

-*   **What are Python and pip?** Python is a programming language that `reactive-docgen` is written in, and `pip` is a tool used for downloading and installing necessary tools that extend the basic python functionality, these tools are called "packages" or "libraries".
+*   **What are Python, pip, and Git?** Python is a programming language that `reactive-docgen` is written in, and `pip` is a tool used for downloading and installing necessary tools that extend the basic python functionality, these tools are called "packages" or "libraries".
+Git is a version control system that allows you to clone repositories from services such as GitHub.
-*   **Check if you have Python:** Open your **Terminal** (found in Applications > Utilities) and type `python3 --version` and press Enter.
+*   **Check if you have Python:** Open your **Terminal** (found in Applications > Utilities on macOS) or Command Prompt (Windows) and type `python3 --version` (or `python --version` on some systems) then press Enter.
     *   If you get a version number (e.g., `Python 3.9.6`), you have Python installed.
     *   If you get an error, you likely don't have it installed, or it isn't in your PATH.
-*   **Download Python:** If needed, go to the official [Python website](https://www.python.org/downloads/) and download the macOS installer.
-Other OSs also have installers available in this location.
+*   **Download Python:** If needed, go to the official [Python website](https://www.python.org/downloads/) and download the appropriate installer for your operating system.
-*   **Run the Installer:** Execute the downloaded installer and follow the instructions, ensuring you select the "Add Python to PATH" checkbox during the installation process.
-This allows you to run Python commands from your terminal.
+*   **Run the Installer:** Execute the downloaded installer and follow the instructions, ensuring you select the "Add Python to PATH" or similar option during the installation process.
+This allows you to run Python commands from your terminal or command prompt.
-*   **Check if you have pip:** Open your terminal and type `pip3 --version` and press Enter.
+*   **Check if you have pip:** Open your terminal or command prompt and type `pip3 --version` (or `pip --version`) then press Enter.
 If you get a version number, you have `pip` installed. `pip` is usually installed by default if you installed Python correctly.
     *   If you don't get a version number, please try re-installing Python and ensure you select the option to add to path.
+*   **Check if you have Git:** Open your terminal or command prompt and type `git --version` then press Enter.
+    *   If you get a version number (e.g., `git version 2.39.2`), you have Git installed.
+    *   If you get an error, you likely don't have it installed.
+*   **Download Git (if needed):** If you don't have Git installed, go to the official [Git website](https://git-scm.com/downloads) and download the appropriate installer for your operating system.
+*   **Run the Git Installer:** Execute the downloaded Git installer and follow the instructions.
+You can usually accept the default settings.

 ### 1. Copy the `reactive-docgen` Code to Your Computer